codeforkjeff/S275_ETL/README.md

 - Windows 10 (needed for ODBC)
 - Python >= 3.7.4 - this includes the minimum version of sqlite3 (3.28.0) needed to support the window functions used in this code.
 - ODBC drivers for Microsoft Access (included with [Microsoft Access Database Engine 2016](https://www.microsoft.com/en-us/download/details.aspx?id=54920))
-- Roughly 1GB of disk space for each academic year of data, when using sqlite3

-Using Microsoft SQL Server is optional.

 # Setup